RuthBowyer/UKBB_Frailty/Rcode/UKBB_FI_R.md

   text0 = "No falls"
   text0.5 = "Only one fall"
   text1= "More than one fall"
-  NAvals = "Prefer not to answer"
+  NAvals = "Prefer not to answer|Do not know"

   df.b <- df.a %>% select(var1:var2)